sasstools/sass-lint/docs/rules/no-vendor-prefixes.md

-# No Vendor Prefix
+# No Vendor Prefixes

-Rule `no-vendor-prefix` will enforce that vendor prefixes are not allowed to be used.
+Rule `no-vendor-prefixes` will enforce that vendor prefixes are not allowed to be used.

 List of prefixes affected by default:
 * webkit